 For example, a receiver could send its audio/video capabilities parameters to the sender through the capability negotiation.
 The sender would coordinate and send media streams to the receiver according to the receiver's capabilities.

 This Recommendation provides details of telepresence endpoint characteristics and how these relate to telepresence in [ITU-T H.323] systems.

+{Editor’s note: Per TD-53/WP1, the scope of H.TPS-AV needs to be reviewed to ensure QoS is included.}

 References